JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * Swift also has support for anonymous function definitions, closures, Currying, etc.
 * `let` is also built-in for defining immutable values (use `var` to mutate)
-* `map` and other standard functions are supported in the system libraries
+* `map` and other standard functions are supported in the system libraries, and lists can be immutable and so can be shared.
 * The generic types of Swift also allow polymorphic functions to be defined like in OCaml
 * Here is a Curried add function
 ```swift